Line-fr/Vship/README.md

-# Vapoursynth-HIP (vship)
+# Vship : Fast Metric Computation on GPU

-A high-performance VapourSynth plugin for GPU-accelerated visual fidelity metrics, focusing on SSIMULACRA2 & Butteraugli.
+An easy to use high-performance Library for GPU-accelerated visual fidelity metrics with SSIMULACRA2, Butteraugli & CVVDP.

-**New : CLI Tool without vapoursynth named FFVship**

 ## Overview